 It will tell you everything you need to know to set up your business account and start using rich pins.

 Why Do I Use Pinterest?

-In 12 months I’ve gained almost 5,000 followers on Pinterest and that’s in a really difficult subject area – blogging.
+In 12 months I’ve gained over 5,000 followers on Pinterest and that’s in a really difficult subject area – blogging.